ericness/learning_resources/README.md

     The foundational book for machine learning.
 There is a second edition out that includes deep learning.

 * Deep Learning
+    * [Grokking Deep Learning](https://www.manning.com/books/grokking-deep-learning) by Andrew W. Trask Plain English explanations of the fundamentals of how neural networks work.

     * [fast.ai](https://www.fast.ai/) Courses for anyone to learn how to use neural networks.
 The courses can be used even if you haven't done anything with ML before.